On the $ \Gamma $-convergence of the Allen-Cahn functional with boundary conditions: Introduction

-We now briefly introduce some of the well known results in the scalar case.
-The notion of $ \Gamma $-convergence was introduced by E. De Giorgi and relates phase transition type problems with the theory of minimal surfaces.
-One application of $ \Gamma $-convergence is the proof of existence of minimizers of a limiting functional, say $ F_0 $, by utilizing an appropriate sequence of functionals $ F_\varepsilon $ that we know they admit a minimizer and the $ \Gamma $-limit of $ F_\varepsilon $ is $ F_0 $.
-And also vice versa (\cite{KS}).
+We will now briefly introduce some of the well known results in the scalar case.
+The notion of $ \Gamma $-convergence was introduced by E. De Giorgi and T. Franzoni in \cite{DeGFranzoni} and in particular relates phase transition type problems with the theory of minimal surfaces.
+One additional application of $ \Gamma $-convergence is the proof of existence of minimizers of a limiting functional, say $ F_0 $, by utilizing an appropriate sequence of functionals $ F_\varepsilon $ that we know they admit a minimizer and the $ \Gamma $-limit of $ F_\varepsilon $ is $ F_0 $.
+And also vice versa (\cite{KS}), we can obtain information for the $ F_\varepsilon $ energy functional from the properties of minimizers of the limiting functional $ F_0 $.
 We can think of this notion as a generalization of the Direct Method in the Calculus of Variations i.e. if $ F_0 $ is lower semicontinuous and coercive we can take $ F_\varepsilon = F_0 $ and then $ \Gamma- $lim $ F_\varepsilon =F_0 $.

-There are many other ways of thinking of this notion, such as a proper tool in studying the asymptotic behavior of minimizers of functionals.
+There are many other ways of thinking of this notion, such as a proper tool in finding the limiting functional among a sequence of functionals.

-Let $ X $ be the space of the measurable functions endowed with the $ L^1 $ norm and
+Let $ X $ be the space of the measurable functions $ u : \Omega \subset \mathbb{R}^n \rightarrow \mathbb{R} $ endowed with the $ L^1 $ norm and

 Let now $ u_\varepsilon $ be a minimizer of $ F_\varepsilon $ subject to a mass constraint, that is, $ \int_{\Omega}u = V \in (0, |\Omega|) $.
-The asymptotic behavior of $ u_\varepsilon $ was first studied by Modica and Mortola (see \cite{MM} and \cite{Modica}).
-Later Sternberg \cite{S} generalized these results for minimizers with volume constraint.
+The asymptotic behavior of $ u_\varepsilon $ was first studied by Modica and Mortola in \cite{MM} and by Modica in \cite{Modica,Modica2}.
+Also, later Sternberg \cite{S} generalized these results for minimizers with volume constraint.
 Furthermore, Owen, Rubinstein and Sternberg in \cite{ORS} and Ansini, Braides and Piat in \cite{ABP}, among others, studied the asymptotic behavior of the minimizers subject to Dirichlet values for the scalar case.

 As mentioned previously, one of the most important outcomes of $ \Gamma $-convergence in the scalar phase transition type problems is the relationship with minimal surfaces.
 More precisely, the well known theorem of Modica and Mortola states that the $ \varepsilon $-energy functional of the Allen-Cahn equation $ \Gamma $-converges to the perimeter functional that measures the perimeter of the interface between the phases (i.e. $ \Gamma - \textrm{lim} \: F_\varepsilon = F_0 $).
 So the interfaces of the limiting problem will be minimal surfaces.